The regeneration of Keynsham - Building a prosperous future for local people

 We have worked with the Keynsham community to revitalise the town with new jobs, new homes, and a revamped town centre.
 Our plans which included making better use of the existing town hall site have improved the town centre and encouraged more private sector investment into Keynsham.

 - New and improved public space;

-- An innovative ‘One Stop Shop’ where people will be able to access local services all in one place;
+- An innovative ‘One Stop Shop’ including the new library which opened its doors in October 2014.
+Providing people with joined-up local services all in one place;

-- Sustainable, low carbon office space for the Council to replace the accommodation at Riverside that we will vacate.
+- Sustainable, low carbon office space for the Council which has replaced the accommodation at Riverside that we B&NES used to occupy

 Following the approval of planning permission in October, the demolition of the current site started in November with the Chair of Keynsham Town Council pulling down the first building.
 We also announced around fifty local people will benefit from new jobs, training, and education opportunities over the next two years through the construction.
 Work continues to be developed on a highways scheme to help improve access and reduce congestion.

-Additional free parking in The Labbott car park will start from July 8th 2013.
+Additional free parking in The Labbott car park has been available from July 8th 2013.
 Find out more in our news story.

 A map of Keynsham car parks is available here.

 Public Art - New Clock tower

 The planning application has been submitted for the new clock tower -planning application reference 14/03669/REG03

 The project is overseen by the Keynsham Arts Advisory Group, with members representing the local community, working with B&NES Arts Development and Project delivery.